Murder of D. Munusamy

 On 5 February 1968, a 24-year-old police detective named D. Munusamy was stabbed by a group of men nearby a telephone booth at Bukit Timah Road in Singapore, after he tried to arrest one of the men on suspicion of being a gang member, which led to the man's friends attacking the policeman, who managed to fire three rounds, injuring one of them.
 Detective Munusamy sustained seven stab wounds and collapsed on the road, while the gang members escaped with his revolver.

-Detective Munusamy died in the hospital, and subsequently, the police managed to arrest the suspects behind the murder, although in the end, only two of the suspects, Lim Heng Soon (林兴顺 Lín Xīngshùn) and Low Ngah Ngah (刘雅雅 Líu Yǎyă), were formally charged and found guilty of murder, and sentenced to death.
-A third member, Quek Hock Bee (郭福美 Guō Fúměi), was initially charged with murder before he received a discharge not amounting to an acquittal.
+Detective Munusamy died in the hospital, and subsequently, the police managed to arrest the suspects behind the murder, although in the end, only two of the suspects, Lim Heng Soon (林兴顺 (Lîm Heng-sūn)) and Low Ngah Ngah (刘雅雅 (Lâu Ngá-ngá)), were formally charged and found guilty of murder, and sentenced to death.
+A third member, Quek Hock Bee (郭福美 (Koeh Hok-bí)), was initially charged with murder before he received a discharge not amounting to an acquittal.